 Skip to content

-The aim of AIMS is to develop and validate an early warning system using artificial intelligence to warn of deteriorating conditions on the hospital ward before they occur.
+The aim of AIMS is to develop and validate an early warning system using artificial intelligence to warn of deteriorating conditions on the ward before they occur.

 Medical motivation